techcow2/NetSim/README.md

 ## 📝 **To-Do List**

-- **Fix the revision history feature:** Improve the functionality to properly track and manage different versions of simulations.
+- **🔄 Fix the revision history feature:** Improve the functionality to properly track and manage different versions of simulations.
-- **Provide different examples using other models:** Create and document simulations generated using various AI models to showcase the capabilities of each model.
+- **🧪 Provide different examples using other models:** Create and document simulations generated using various AI models to showcase the capabilities of each model.
-- Add a public showcase for recently published apps.

 ## 🤝 **Contributing**

 Contributions are welcome!
 If you have suggestions for new features or improvements, feel free to submit a pull request or open an issue.

-### **Join the Community**

-Share your projects, get feedback, and engage with other NetSim users on the [NetSim subreddit](https://www.reddit.com/r/NetSim/).
-It's a place to share projects made on [NetSim.xyz](https://netsim.xyz) and discuss ideas, issues, and enhancements.

 ## ☕ **Support This Project**